Author

 What is a Printing Substrate?

 So, what is the printing substrate definition?
-According to the previous explanation, printing substrates are the foundation material onto which visual elements, labels, or designs are printed.
+According to the previous explanation, printing substrates are the base materials onto which visual elements, codes, labels, or designs are printed during the production process.
 It refers to the material or surface onto which the printing is directly performed, whether it’s plastic, glass, paper, textiles, or other materials.

 Furthermore, Direct to Substrate Printing is a cutting-edge printing method that revolutionizes how images and designs are transferred onto various surfaces.
+It is widely used in promotional products, custom packaging, and industrial applications where printing directly on rigid or non-porous materials like metal, acrylic, or wood is required.
 Unlike traditional printing techniques that involve intermediate steps, this method enables the direct application of images and text onto the surface of a substrate.

 Read About: The Role of Batch Code Printing Machine